aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 ## 4. Monitor database performance using Amazon CloudWatch Metrics

-You can monitor DB instances using Amazon CloudWatch, which collects and processes raw data from Amazon RDS into readable, near real-time metrics.
+To monitor DB instances you can use Amazon CloudWatch, which collects and processes raw data from Amazon RDS into readable, near real-time metrics.
 Open the [Amazon RDS service console](https://console.aws.amazon.com/rds/home) and click on [Databases](https://console.aws.amazon.com/rds/home#databases:) from left navigation pane.
 From list of databases click on auroralab-mysql-node-1 under *DB identifier*.
 On the database details view, click on the *Monitoring* tab and pick CloudWatch metrics from Monitoring.

 Although all the metrics are important to monitor, the base metrics like *CPU, DB connections, write latency,* *Read latency* etc are spiking up during this workload.
 You can click on a chart to drill down for more details, select any chart area to zoom in on a specific time period to understand the overall workload and its impact on the database.